oakes/SolidOak/README.md

 ## Introduction

 SolidOak is a simple IDE for Rust.
+It uses GTK+ for the UI and Neovim for the editor.
+The goal is to provide a simple, all-in-one solution to get started with Rust programming.

 ## Build Instructions